 Survey: fewer people support direct cash transfers than you may think

-Summary In May, GiveDirectly ran a panel survey of 750 Americans who fit our common donor profile to better understand their familiarity and sentiments around direct cash.
+In May, GiveDirectly ran a panel survey of 750 Americans who fit our common donor profile to better understand their familiarity and sentiments around direct cash.
 Below, we outline the most relevant findings and how they’ll inform our communications and marketing strategy.
-Note: we’ll continue to update this blog as we further analyze the […]
+Note: we’ll continue to update this blog as we further analyze the survey […]

 Research